techn0man1ac/ToxicCommentClassification/README.md

   - Total Parameters: 110M
   - Maximum Sequence Length: 512(in this case use 128 tokens)
   - Pre-trained Tasks: Masked Language Modeling (MLM) and Next Sentence Prediction (NSP).

+## DistilBERT ֎🇦🇮

+This project demonstrates toxic comment classification using the [distilbert-base-uncased](https://huggingface.co/distilbert/distilbert-base-uncased) model, a lightweight and efficient version of BERT.

+### 1. Using PyTorch
+- Selected for its flexibility, ease of use, and strong community support.
+- Seamlessly integrated with Hugging Face Transformers.

+### 2. Dataset Balancing
+- Addressed dataset imbalance (90% non-toxic, 10% toxic) using `sklearn.utils.resample`.
+- Applied stratified splitting for training and test datasets.
+- Oversampled rare toxic classes, improving model recognition of all categories.

+### 3. Key Techniques
+- **Tokenization**: Preprocessed data with `DistilBertTokenizer`.
+- **Loss Function**: Binary Cross-Entropy with Logits (`BCEWithLogitsLoss`).
+- **Hyperparameter Tuning**: Optimized batch size (`16`), learning rate (`2e-5`), and epochs (`3`) with Optuna.

+### 4. Accelerated Training
+- Utilized GPU for training, achieving a ~30x speedup over CPU.

+### 5. Threshold Optimization
+- Used `itertools.product` to determine optimal thresholds for each class.
+- Improved recall and F1-score for multi-label classification.

+### 6. **Performance and Key Model Details**
+- **Validation Metrics**:
+  - Accuracy: 0.92 ✅
+  - Precision: 0.79 ✅
+  - Recall: 0.78 ✅

+- **Model Specifications**:
+  - Vocabulary Size: 30522
+  - Hidden Size: 768
+  - Attention Heads: 12
+  - Hidden Layers: 6
+  - Total Parameters: 66M
+  - Maximum Sequence Length: 512(in this case use 128 tokens)
+  - Pre-trained Tasks: Masked Language Modeling (MLM).

 ## ALBERT ֎🇦🇮